egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 Many "talking-cans"/VoIP/cable/ISP providers need to deal with many different gateway routers/modem manufacturers and yet have this consistent domain name.
-That is what their marketing folks are saying but in reality these providers are basically trying to avoid DNSSEC deployment; Doesn't bode well for a unify goal of DNSSEC deployment but still, I am going off the rail here a little.
+That is what their marketing folks are saying, but in reality these providers are basically trying to avoid DNSSEC deployment.
+Doesn't bode well for a unified goal of DNSSEC deployment but, I am going off the rail here a little.